 Draven McGill – 17 (youngest victim)

 A vigil will take place Monday night at Oakland’s Lake Meritt.
-Mourners have been asked to bring flameless candles, flashlights, and glo-sticks to the vigil.
+Mourners should bring flameless candles, flashlights, and glo-sticks to the vigil.
+If you want to pay your respects to the dead, then you should make plans to bring things to commemorate them.